The Corner Country & The Darling River

-Anyone who travels though Outback New South Wales will understand the deep historical and cultural connections between the two areas, with experiences ranging from Indigenous heritage and culture, pastoral history, ethereal parks, iconic towns and legendary waterways, as well as shared natural heritage.
+Anyone who travels though Outback New South Wales will understand the deep historical and cultural connections between the two areas; with experiences of Indigenous heritage and culture, pastoral history, ethereal National Parks, iconic outback towns and legendary waterways.
 It is just one of those places.

 Corner Country towns have a shared heritage, based firstly on the exploration of the region by Charles Sturt, in 1845, then by on the discovery of gold in the late 1870s.
 From the bustling heyday of the Albert Goldfields just two of the four original townships remain.